 Where it is appropriate for a child to be identified as requiring ongoing SEND Support and to be added to the SEND register, the parents will be notified (see 5.38 of Code of Practice).
-The teacher and SENCO will agree, in consultation with the parent, the personalised provision to be trialled, the expected impact and an appropriate time frame for review.
+The teacher and SENCO will agree, in consultation with the parent, the personalised provision to be trialled (see The SEND Information report for examples of personalised provision), the expected impact and an appropriate time frame for review.
 All teachers and support staff who work with the child are made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
 Any related staff development needs will be identified and addressed.
-Plans should take into account the views of the child.
+Plans should consider the views of the child.
 Parents should be involved in planning support and, where appropriate, in reinforcing the provision or contributing to progress at home.